usnistgov/5gdeploy/virt/README.md

 It has a physical host IP address, followed by a cpuset within parentheses.
 Both portions are mandatory.

-The cpuset must contain at least two CPU cores, preferably on the same NUMA socket.
+The cpuset should have one or more cores, preferably on the same NUMA socket.
 The KVM guest would receive the same quantity of CPU cores, of which the first core is unreserved and all other cores are reserved for Docker containers only.

 ### Network Interfaces